Superteams in the NBA

-A superteam in the National Basketball Association (NBA) is an arbitrary term to describe a team that uses player acquisitions (via trades or free agency) in a short period of time to create a higher than average concentration of top-level players.
+A superteam in the National Basketball Association (NBA) is a team that uses player acquisitions (via trades or free agency) in a short period of time to create a higher than average concentration of top-level players.
 While there is no official definition, it is generally viewed as a team with three or more Hall of Fame, All-NBA, or perennial All-Star players that join together to pursue an NBA championship.